kaushikthedeveloper/openai-chatbot/README.md

 1. [fe] API Endpoint of newly created lambda in the front end
 2. [be] OpenAI keys
 3. [be] AWS Credentials and bucket name to use for storing the context data
-4. [be] scrapped-data.csv in the s3 bucket which will hold the scrapped data (example csv file attached)
+4. [be] scrapped-data.csv in the s3 bucket which will hold the scrapped data to be used as context for GPT models to analyse and answer on basis of (example csv file attached)